ccbs-stradl/antidep-gwas/scripts/ad-exposure-mdd-pain.md

     ## 8 0.000000000         NA
     ## 1 0.000000000         NA

+### Pain, MD, and AD

-Cholesky decomposition of pain, MD, and AD in EUR cohorts.
+Cholesky decomposition of pain, MD, and AD in EAS and EUR cohorts.

 ``` r
 chol_model <- "